Zichene/ECSE-444---Final-Project/WiFi-Example-Project/README.md

 - Starts a server
 - Sends HTML webpage
 - Waits for request from client
+- POST and GET requests are printed to UART, as well as server info messages

 ## How to make it work
 - Go to the directory where STM32Cube was downloaded, usually looks like C:\Users<name>\STM32Cube\Repository\STM32Cube_FW_L4_V1.18.0\Projects\B-L4S5I-IOT01A\Applications\WiFi